annotation/text-fabric/docs/Api/App.md

     ??? abstract "Start up sequence"
         During start-up the following happens:

-        (1) the BHSA data is downloaded to your `~/text-fabric-data` directory, if not already present there;
+        (1) the corpus data is downloaded to your `~/text-fabric-data` directory, if not already present there;

         (2) if your data has been freshly downloaded, a series of optimizations is executed;

-        (3) most features of the Bhsa dataset are loaded.
+        (3) most features of the corpus are loaded.

     There are many scenarios in which you can work with a TF app: in a Python script or in a notebook.